-Concluding Remarks
+5. Concluding Remarks

 This note was set up to map some aspects of the DAP, particularly government investments, to simulation designs.
 The DAP was a fiscal initiative to facilitate the movement of funds labeled as savings to proposed projects that can be easily implemented and completed.
-Because it relied on existing funds, the stimulus package was not debt-financed, nor it needed distortionary taxation to raise funds.
+Because it relied on existing funds, the stimulus package was not debt-financed nor did it need distortionary taxation to raise funds.